dstroud/dreamsequence/README.md

 # Preferences
 - Persistent preferences can be set for the following parameters via K1>>PARAMETERS>>EDIT>>PREFERENCES
+	- Save template: Press K3 to save the current script's state as a starting template
+	- Load pset: Optional settings for loading a preset (pset) on script launch:
+ 		- Off
-	- Default pset: Automatically load the last-saved pset (and data) on script launch.
+   		- Last: Load the last-saved pset on script launch.
+     		- Template: Load the template pset (see 'Save template' above) on script launch.
 	- Chords as: displays chords names (Gmaj) or chord degrees (VII).
 	- Crow pullup: i2c pullup resistors can be set On (default) or Off.
  	- MIDI Clock Out: Determines behavior of synced MIDI devices when pausing/continuing: